What Switching to Value-Based Care from Fee-for-Service Reimbursement Means for Healthcare Providers

 Healthcare emits and absorbs an outrageous amount of data and a long-running challenge has been in how an organization can record, access, and share that data effectively.

-To realign data to a value-based model may require an overhaul of one’s software, which can be costly and time-consuming.
+To realign data to a value-based model may also require an overhaul of one’s software, which can be costly and time-consuming.

 Cost